 To classify Beldum and their evolutions as either machines or animals would be incorrect by any standard, as they effectively occupy an area completely in the middle.
-Instead of blood, the circulatory systems of Beldum pump a highly-magnetized slurry of iron and metallic hydrogen kept in a liquid state by generating massive internal fields that prevent the material from solidifying.
+Instead of blood, the circulatory systems of Beldum pump a highly-magnetized slurry of iron and rare earth elements, with an overall composition similar to that of man-made Neodymium magnets, kept in a liquid state by generating massive internal energy fields that prevent the material from solidifying.
 As it turns out, every single cell within Beldum is magnetized and they reproduce by replicating themselves with metallic ions absorbed from the surrounding environment.
 Not surprisingly, Beldum are able to levitate off the ground as a result of their intense magnetic fields, which are designed to repel from the Earth's magnetic field in order to allow them to actually move around.
 Moreover, they communicate with others with concentrated magnetic pulses issued directly from their frontal cortex; despite their simple operation, well over 1,000 different words have been localized from these pulses, indicating that the species has evolved a fairly complex social civilization.
 Although their thick skin helps to protect them against most direct attacks, Beldum still generally travel in swarms ranging from a few members to well over 100 in some cases in order to enhance their survival rate in the wild.
 When not moving around, Beldum rest on the edges of cliffs by hanging upside-down (much like bats) with the sharp claws on their hind quarters, which will end up serving a much more offensive purpose after evolution.

 While they certainly might not be built to be offensive powerhouses, Beldum are still fun little creatures that can give trainers of all kinds a real challenge in more ways than one.
 Though they may take a little while before they can gain access to their true powers, any trainer willing to invest in one of these odd little critters is highly unlikely to be disappointed in the long run.
 Just be careful not to keep them near any computers or other expensive equipment; these poor creatures have yet to gain full control over their own magnetism, and the last thing you need is to have years of research and work go down the toilet because your Beldum is affectionate!